Advantages and Characteristics of Microlearning

 We all live in a fast-paced environment where we are always on the go.
 At home or at work, we are mostly busy and overloaded with information while our attention span keeps decreasing.
-So, how do we squeeze in time for learning things that will impact our personal and professional life?
+So, how do how do we squeeze in time for learning things that will impact our personal and professional life?
 Microlearning is the answer to this.
-IT is a holistic approach to skill-based learning that deals with relatively small learning units.
-Thus, in this article, we will discuss microlearning in detail.

 Like eLearning and other modes of learning, microlearning also possesses some characteristics.